marakaspers/dancing-robot-simulation/README.md

 Files:

 * README.md
-* first_move.py
-  * Python script showing one simple move to verify functioning simulation.
+* first_move.py (Python script showing one simple move to verify functioning simulation)

 In collaboration with @debbie-leung